NosajGithub/game_comment_scraper/README.md

 game_comment_scraper
 ====================

 Allows redditors to follow a thread for a game in real time.
-Perfect for NFL, MLB, NBA, and MLB games - or any thread with a lot of new comments flooding in, really.
+Perfect for NFL, MLB, NBA, and NHL games - or any thread with a lot of new comments flooding in, really.

 The script loads in the top 200 comments for the given submission sorted by new, and displays the top 5 with the highest scores.
 Pressing 'Enter' loads and shows the comments again, excluding any comments that have been shown before.